ding-lab/pollock/README.md

   * macOS 10.12.6 (Sierra) or later
   * Ubuntu 16.04 or later
   * Windows 7 or later (not tested)

-* Python3.6 or later

 * Anaconda/Conda
-  * Working installation of conda is required if not using Docker
+  * Working installation of conda is required.
+Note this is not required if using Docker.

 #### To install